What I Miss About Pandemic Life

 Last week while shopping I noticed something odd by my local’s checkouts – ancient markings 2 metres apart, faded relics from when Covid run rabid guiding us to where to stand.
 My trance was broken as the bloke behind me coughed on the back of my head.
 Bit rude.
 No need to squeeze in so tight mate.

-Health aside, the fact that you didn't have to defend your personal space from some folks was a godsend.
+Health aside, the fact that you didn’t have to defend your personal space from some folk was a godsend.

 For whatever reason, the first year and a half of the pandemic killed all physical advertising in my area, and it was blissful.
 No longer was I assaulted with a kaleidoscope of jarring colours and bright shapes telling me how my life was shit because I haven’t bought an assortment of products and services – and it’s funny how hunger wasn’t an issue on my commute when massive displays of food suddenly disappeared.